Tuhinshubhra/RED_HAWK/README.md

 # TODOs

-- Make a proper update option ( Installs current version automatically )
+- Make a proper update option ( Installs current version automatically ) (Done)
 - Add more CMS to the detector
 - Improve The WordPress Scanner ( Add User, Theme & Plugins Enumeration )
 - Create a web version of the scanner